NickGrunert/master-thesis/modules/03_truth_compare.typ

     $ R^2 = 1 - (sum_(i=1)^n (y_i - accent(y, hat)_i)^2)/(sum_(i=1)^n (y_i - accent(y, macron))^2) $ <formula:r2>

     #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
-    One approach entailed the utilization of conventional statistical metrics for the assessment of the discrepancy between two datasets.
+    One approach entailed the utilisation of conventional statistical metrics for the assessment of the discrepancy between two datasets.
     Specifically, the following metrics are of relevance: the #abr("MAE"), the #abr("MSE"), the #abr("RMSE"), and the R2 score.

     The #abr("MAE") and #abr("MSE") are calculated by taking the absolute or squared difference respectively between the two datasets and averaging it, as demonstrated in @formula:mae and @formula:mse.